kevinwshin/French-House-Manual/README.md

 Labor Holiday assignments will be decided by the Labor Czar and announced that morning.
 Each member will be given a minimum of 4 hours of labor, and their job will be finished when they have worked 4 hours, or their assigned labor is completed - whichever comes last.

 Beautification Holiday assignments will be decided on by the house.
-Beautification holiday is a mandatory event during Fall and Spring semesters wherein each member must complete 2 hours of beautification labor over the course of one weekend.
-Beautification holiday is voluntary event during Summer session.
+Beautification Holiday is a mandatory event during Fall and Spring semesters wherein each member must complete 2 hours of beautification labor over the course of one weekend.
+Beautification Holiday is voluntary event during Summer session.

 If a member is unable to attend Labor or Beautification Holiday, they will be given makeup labor to be made up within a month of the holiday, if makeup labor is not completed there will be a member review.
 Not alerting the Labor Czar of an absence from the Holiday will result in an automatic member review.